jonnylee777/Optimal-ish-2048/README.md

 **What this project does not solve.** The agent reaches 32,768 in 7 percent of games and has not breached that cliff reliably.
-The 65,536 tile — likely the highest achievable on a 4×4 board — is out of reach, as it would require a near-perfect ladder occupying fifteen of sixteen squares.
+The 65,536 tile — likely the highest achievable on a 4×4 board — is currently out of reach.

 **The barrier is not understood.** Six explanations have been tested and refuted: skill transfer across tile scales, search depth, search breadth, whole-board